Skip to main content

 Wildlife Ecosystems

-The montane forests of El Retiro harbor several species emblematic of eastern Cuba's endemic fauna.
+The montane forests of El Retiro harbour several species emblematic of eastern Cuba's endemic fauna.
 The Cuban trogon (Priotelus temnurus), Cuba's national bird, is commonly observed in forest interior.
-The bee hummingbird (Mellisuga helenae), the world's smallest bird, inhabits forest edges and flowering shrubs.
-Cuban parrots (Amazona leucocephala) and Cuban parakeets (Psittacara euops) are present in the forest canopy.
-The Cuban solenodon (Atopogale cubana), one of the rarest and most evolutionarily ancient mammals in the Caribbean, maintains populations in the Sierra Maestra montane forests.
-Cuban boas (Chilabothrus angulifer), the largest snake in the Cuban archipelago, are apex predators in the terrestrial food web.
-Freshwater streams support endemic freshwater shrimp and fish.
+[1] The bee hummingbird (Mellisuga helenae), the world's smallest bird, is endemic to the Cuban archipelago and inhabits forest edges throughout eastern Cuba.
+[2] The Cuban solenodon (Atopogale cubana), one of the rarest and most evolutionarily ancient mammals in the Caribbean, maintains populations in the Sierra Maestra montane forests.
+[3] Cuban boas (Chilabothrus angulifer) are apex predators in the terrestrial food web.
+Freshwater streams support endemic freshwater shrimp.

 Flora Ecosystems